Megachill/flutter_login_bloc/README.md

 2. `scoped_bloc` which represents the more scalable approach to having instances of bloc in multiple locations

 <h3 style="color: red;">
-Please note, since Flutter is still under heavy development, no one is entirely sure yet on how to properly implement state management into flutter apps properly.
+Please note, since Flutter is still under heavy development, the community and the developers, have not yet decided on what the best approach to state management is, inside of flutter.
 </h3>